romanvm/Kodistubs/README.rst

 so don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Python API.

-Current Kodistubs have been generated from scratch using `this script`_ from Doxygen XML files and SWIG XML Python binding definitions that, in their turn, have been generated from Kodi sources.
+Current Kodistubs have been generated from scratch with the help of Claude Code AI from Doxygen XML files and SWIG XML Python binding definitions that, in their turn, have been generated from Kodi sources.
 Old Kodistubs can be found in ``legacy`` branch.

 I try to keep Kodi stubs in sync with Kodi Python API development, but it may happen that I miss something.
 Don't hesitate to open issues or submit pull requests if you notice discrepancies with the actual state of Kodi Python API.

+``.claude`` directory contains prompts and skills for Claude Code AI that have been used to create the current version of Kodistubs.
+They can be adapted for other AI agents/assistants, if necessary.

 `Discussion topic on Kodi forum`_